Odyssey of the Mind

 Advisor: Mrs. Smith

-Meeting time will be during lunch.
+Meeting Dates/Times: During lunch.
 Days to be determined.
 Also, after school (when time allows for students)

-Description: This year the club will be working in conjunction with Ms. Gagis at the high school.
-We will be working with the Rutherford food pantry for Thanksgiving and Toys for Tots for Hackensack University Medical Center at Christmas.
+Description: We will be working with the Rutherford food pantry for Thanksgiving and La Pulsera Project which benefits students in Latin American countries.
 In addition, students will work together on creating different cultural activities: Dia de los Muertos, Dia de Accion de Gracias, la Navidad, Cinco de Mayo.